CherryDT/slimtomato/README.md

 * **Input:** Passed to the callback.
 * **Options:**
   * `callback`: A function (can be `async`) which receives the previous step's `result` as parameter and is expected to return a truthy or falsy value to indicate success or failure.
-If a falsy version is returned, an exception will be thrown.
+If a falsy value is returned, an exception will be thrown.
   * `explanator`: Optional function (can *not* by `async`!) which is invoked in case the callback failed.
 It also receives `result` as parameter and should return a string which describes why the assertion failed.
 * **Output:** Input passed through.